Amazingly Delicious AIP Paleo Pizza Crust

 And here are both of my boys–thrilled at what deliciousness we can create in the kitchen even on uber special diets!

-UPDATE: Just 3 hours after this post went live, the whole crust was GONE (basically demolished by the youngest and myself) and Little Brother was running around trying to find my other lost yuca so I could make another batch!
-It’s that good!
+Seriously, just several hours after this post went live, the whole crust was GONE (basically demolished by the youngest and myself) and Little Brother was running around trying to find the one yuca I couldn't find when I made this batch so I could make another.
+It's that good!

 Recipe Notes